Some Life Lessons

 It's alarming that an innocuous action such as putting your foot down on, what turned out to be, a non-existent step, can be one of those before and after points in life.
 Although I expect to recover as fully as possible, nothing will ever be the same for me again.

-Not only did I disrupt my own life, but also the life of my wife, my co-workers, and everyone that I am associated with socially an professionally.
+Not only did I disrupt my own life, but also the life of my wife, my co-workers, and everyone that I am associated with socially and professionally.
 The ratio of consequence to action is extremely high -- very small action with huge consequences.

 Life Goes On